Tirofiban

 Tirofiban, sold under the brand name Aggrastat, is an antiplatelet medication.
 It belongs to a class of antiplatelets named glycoprotein IIb/IIIa inhibitors.
 Tirofiban is a small molecule inhibitor of the protein-protein interaction between fibrinogen and the platelet integrin receptor GP IIb/IIIa and is the first drug candidate whose origins can be traced to a pharmacophore-based virtual screening lead.

-Tirofiban has been available as a generic medication in the United States since April 2021.
+It is available as a generic medication.

 Medical uses

 Tirofiban is indicated to reduce the rate of thrombotic cardiovascular events (combined endpoint of death, myocardial infarction, or refractory ischemia/repeat cardiac procedure) in people with non-ST elevation acute coronary syndrome.

 Contraindications and precautions

 Tirofiban is contraindicated in patients with: